Mohawk Valley Trading Company

 Raw Goldenrod Honey- From mid-late August through October, hives are on both slopes and the surrounding area of the Southern Kuyahoora Valley & Central Mohawk Valley regions of Upstate New York.

-Raw Adirondack Summer and Autumn Wildflower Honey - From April thru September-October, we place hives in the southern region (within the Blue Line) of the Adirondack Park, New York.
+Raw Adirondack Wildflower Honey - From April thru September-October, we place hives within the Blue Line of the Adirondack Park, New York.

 To order, please email us at info@tenonanatche.com or call